FWOliver/nlist/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This a simple app to monitor test devices we are managing.

-Things you may want to cover:
+Things you can do as admin:

-* Ruby version

-* System dependencies
+* Import & export csv

+* Create new, update existing & delete devices.

+Things you can do as normal user (as well as admin user):

-* Configuration
+* Export a csv

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* View list and detail page of devices

+* Sort the table as per needed info.

+* Search the page by pressing cmd + f

 * ...